Open all | Close all

 All course fees are payable in Canadian dollars.
-We accept certified cheques, bank drafts, debit cards**, wire transfers, Visa, and MasterCard.
+We accept Visa, and MasterCard.
 For wire transfer instructions, please contact us.

 If you are registering online and paying via credit card, only one credit card can be used for the entire transaction.

 Student loans are limited to students enrolling in and attending a recognized full-time post-secondary level program leading to a formal credential.
-As such, UBC Continuing Business Studies full-time certificate programs may be eligible for student loan funding.
-Part-time programs, due to their duration and course load, are not eligible for student loans at this time.
+As such, UBC Continuing Business Studies part-time programs, due to their duration and course load, are not eligible for student loans at this time.

 Fees made payable to UBC Sauder Continuing Business Studies are subject to tax with the following exceptions: